Linux Basics for Network Automation

 Common Aliases for Network Automation

-Add these to your ~/.bashrc
+Add these to your ~/.bashrc:

 # Network automation aliases